The Hanny Exiner Memorial Foundation

 The Hanny Exiner Fund was established in 2001.
 Its existence is due to the vision of Hanny’s late husband, Bob, and the generosity and interest of their sons, Ron and Jess Exiner.
 The Fund is now a Foundation whose major purpose is to provide financial assistance for people undertaking research in the field of dance movement Therapy.
 It also aims to encourage a broader range of research and to increase understanding of dance movement therapy methodology and its effects.
 HEMF operates under the auspices of the DTAA.

 The Foundation’s funds are invested so that from time to time it offers small grants for research in dance movement therapy.
 HEMF recognises that the advancement of the profession requires that research be undertaken and reported on.
 Each year small grants are made for research, or discrete projects that contribute towards research, that are assessed to advance the field of dance movement therapy through evaluation, research and quality assurance activities.
 Grants are usually a maximum of $3,000.

-Call for applications: 2017 applications close on Monday 17th July.
+Call for applications: 2017 applications closed on Monday 17th July.

-Information re the next round will also be circulated in DTAA’s e-news – Current Moves (which you can subscribe to here).
+Information re the next round will be announced on the website and via DTAA’s e-news – Current Moves (which you can subscribe to here).

 HEMF Research Resources